NDA II Application Information 2020

 - Conduct in Examination Hall

-No candidate should misbehave in any manner or create disorderly scene in the Examination Hall or harass the staff employed by the Commission for the conduct of the examination.
+No candidate should misbehave in any manner or create a disorderly scene in the Examination Hall or harass the staff employed by the Commission for the conduct of the examination.
 Any such misconduct will be severely penalised.

 6. Answer Sheet particulars

 (i) Write with Blackball pen your Centre and subject followed by test booklet series (in bracket), subject code and roll number at the appropriate space provided on the answer sheet at the top.
 Also encode your booklet series (A, B, C, or D as the case may be), subject code and roll number in the circles provided for the purpose in the answer sheet.
 The guidelines for writing the above particulars and for encoding the above particulars are given in Annexure.
-In case the booklet series is not printed on the test booklet or 26 answer sheet is un-numbered, please report immediately to the invigilator and get the test booklet/answer sheet replaced.
+In case the booklet series is not printed on the test booklet or the 26 answer sheet is un-numbered, please report immediately to the invigilator and get the test booklet/answer sheet replaced.

 (ii) Candidates should note that any omission/mistakes/discrepancy in encoding/filling of details in the OMR answer sheet, especially with regard to Roll Number and Test Booklet Series Code, will render the answer sheet liable for rejection.